 The different types of whitening products mainly refer to the variants of the at-home whitening method.
 These are commonly available over-the-counter in your nearest drugstore and applied by the users themselves.
 The few alternatives are:

 A Teeth Whitening Toothpaste

-The very first thing that occurs to you is: How do these toothpaste work?
+The very first thing that occurs to you is: How does this toothpaste work?

 Whitening pastes are mildly abrasive in order to help remove stubborn stains from your teeth.
 Thus, most importantly, brushing should take place at least twice a day.
-Since these toothpastes are not actually changing the color of your teeth and only suitable for removing surface stains, the effect takes several weeks to show up.
-Also, it should be coupled with your giving up of certain habits like smoking, coffee drinking etc. Such a toothpaste should necessarily bear an ADA (American Dental Association) seal of approval on it.
+Since these toothpaste are not actually changing the color of your teeth and are only suitable for removing surface stains, the effect takes several weeks to show up.
+Also, it should be coupled with your giving up on certain habits like smoking, coffee drinking, etc. Such a toothpaste should necessarily bear an ADA (American Dental Association) seal of approval on it.

 Teeth Whitening Gels

-Professional teeth bleaching, in comparison to all these products contain almost a triple fold amount of the bleaching agent.
-An over the counter bleaching agent may use carbamide peroxide whose amount lies between 10 to 22 percent.
-It should be noted that a 10 to 22 percent of bleaching agent is only 3 percent of hydrogen peroxide.
+Professional teeth bleaching, in comparison to all these products, contains almost a triple-fold amount of the bleaching agent.
+An over-the-counter bleaching agent may use carbamide peroxide whose amount lies between 10 to 22 percent.
+It should be noted that 10 to 22 percent of the bleaching agent is only 3 percent of hydrogen peroxide.
 On the other hand, teeth whitening dentists use bleaching materials that typically contain about 15 to 43 percent hydrogen peroxide.
-Dentist in Dallas TX also use a buffer.
+Dentists also use a buffer.
 It helps protect the tooth enamel from damage.
-Also, it is ensured that the rest of your mouth, like your gums and inner lips are protected from the chemicals being used!
+Also, it is ensured that the rest of your mouth, like your gums and inner lips, are protected from the chemicals being used!